V-Sekai/manuals/decisions/20231209-appium-testing.md

-# Proposed: Appium Testing for Single Device on Windows 11
+# Appium Testing for Windows 11

 ## Metadata